warriorgithub/datascience/README.md

 <br/>

-Currently I'm working on World startup dataset.
+Currently I'm working on startup dataset.
 Where I'm trying to find the <br/><br/>
 **trends of funding** <br/>
 **what feature has major role** <br/>
 **what kind or startup a one should target to get / invest fund** <br/>